 6 Most Popular Hand Embroidery Designs In Indialuxortrends

 Every region in our country has their own flavor.
-These flavors can be recognized very easily just by looking at the embroidery design.
+These flavors can be recognized very easily just by looking at this beautiful embroidery design.
 For example, the hand embroidery designs in Gujarat are more robust and Chikankari from UP is more intricate.
 Not only these two but every embroidery design produced in India uses a different kind of stitch and style.
-Also, the fabrics and colors used in the creation of these embroidery designs change with every region.
+Also, the fabrics and colors used in the creation of these embroidery designs change with every region..

 Most Most Popular Hand Embroidery Used In India

 The most opulent form of Indian embroidery is the Zari and the Zardozi or Zardozi , known since the late 16th century, brought in India by the Moghuls.
 The word Zardozi comes from the two Persian words Zar i.e gold and Dozi i.e embroidery.
 This form uses metallic thread.
 Originally, real gold and silver thread was used, on silk, brocade and velvet fabric.
 Plain wire is called ‘badla’ , and when wound round a thread; it is called ‘kasav’.
 Smaller spangles are called ‘sitara’ and tiny dots made of badla are called ‘mukais’ or ‘mukesh’.
 Zardozi is either a synonym or a more elaborate version of Zari where the gold or silver embroidery is embellished with pearls and precious stones, gota and kinari , making this art only affordable by rich people.
 Nowadays Zardozi thread has a plastic core and a golden-colored outside.